mkosir/typescript-style-guide/coding-guidelines.md

 - All test descriptions follows naming convention as `it('should ... when ...')` ([eslint rule](https://github.com/mkosir/frontend-monorepo-boilerplate/blob/main/packages/config-eslint/index.js#L49)).
 - Snapshot tests are not allowed in order to avoid fragility, regular updates of it, to have all the tests "green".
-  Exceptions can be made, with strong rational behind it , where its output is short/clear intent, whats actually being tested (e.g. design system library critical elements that shouldn't deviate).
+  Exceptions can be made, with strong rational behind it , where test output is short/clear intent, whats actually being tested (e.g. design system library critical elements that shouldn't deviate).

 ## Conventions enforced by automated tooling